bitwitch/nes-emulator/README.md

 Linux installation instructions [here](http://wiki.libsdl.org/Installation#linuxunix)

 **Windows**
+The build.bat file will attempt to download SDL2 for you.
+**YOU ONLY NEED TO DO THE FOLLOWING IF THE build.bat SCRIPT FAILS FOR SOME REASON**
 1. Download the SDL2 developement libary for VC
 	- All releases found [here](https://github.com/libsdl-org/SDL/releases/)
 	- Version 2.26.4 download: [SDL2-devel-2.26.4-VC.zip](https://github.com/libsdl-org/SDL/releases/download/release-2.26.4/SDL2-devel-2.26.4-VC.zip)